sergio-sanchezo/showcase/content/docs/shortcodes/shaders/procedural_texturing.md

 The goal in procedural texturing is to procedurally generate a texture using an algorithm in such a way that the result can be mapped onto a shape as a texture.
 Procedural texturing requires the use of a frame buffer object which in p5.js is implemented as a p5.Graphics object.

+**Note**

+All the code developed in this section is based on **Great book of shaders.
+Patricio Gonzales and Jen Lowe**.
+Their work made possible a better understanding about thsi subject.

 # Previous Work

 Apparently procedural texturing is widely used to generate surface textures, given its low space and time cost.
 Here we can see